feighter09/MVVM-C-Guidelines/README.md

 ## Model

-Models end up being more case-by-case, but tend to follow the same format, and are broken into the following subgroups:
+Classes and structs in the model layer end up being more case-by-case, but tend to follow the same format, and are broken into the following subgroups:

-### Interactor
+### Interactor (Service Objects)
 - Encapsulate an action into a nice-to-use API
     - eg: `Login.login(email:, password:)` does:
         - Fetch list of venues